topranks/homerlabs/labs/filterlab/README.md

 ### Lab Overview

+3 containers are used in a very simple topology:

-3 simple containers.
-1 cRPD to simualte the TATA internet router, another cRPD to simulate the CLouDINfra edge node, plus a Linux container if any tests are needed from a router 'inside' AS48635.
+- cRPD node to simualte the TATA internet router
+- cRPD node to simulate the CLouDINfra edge node
+- Linux node for any tests needed from 'inside' AS48635.

 ### Setup